 No tax withheld.
-If you choose the direct rollover option, no tax will be withheld from any part of the distribution that is directly paid to the trustee of the other plan.
+If you choose the direct rollover option, or have an automatic rollover, no tax will be withheld from any part of the distribution that is directly paid to the trustee of the other plan.
 If any part of the eligible rollover distribution is paid to you, the payer must generally withhold 20% of it for income tax.

 Payment to you option.
 If an eligible rollover distribution is paid to you, 20% generally will be withheld for income tax.
 However, the full amount is treated as distributed to you even though you actually receive only 80%.
-You generally must include in income any part (including the part withheld) that you do not roll over within 60 days to another qualified retirement plan or to a traditional IRA.
+You generally must include in income any part (including the part withheld) that you do not roll over within 60 days to another qualified retirement plan or to a traditional or Roth IRA.

-If you are under age 591/2 when a distribution is paid to you, you may have to pay a 10% tax (in addition to the regular income tax) on the taxable part (including any tax withheld) that you do not roll over.
+If you are under age $59^{1/2}$ when a distribution is paid to you, you may have to pay a 10% tax (in addition to the regular income tax) on the taxable part (including any tax withheld) that you do not roll over.
 See Tax on Early Distributions, later.